Student Future Ready Events

 41893 Yokohl Valley Dr., Springville

-Circle J-Norris Ranch is seeking technicians to set up oak forest research plots and assist with our oak forest restoration project.
+Circle J-Norris Ranch is seeking up to 20 technicians to set up oak forest research plots and assist with the oak forest restoration project.
 This intern experience is perfect for high school students who enjoy nature and are interested in science and ecology.
 Interns will increase scientific and outdoor leadership skills in navigation, safety, teamwork, map reading, record keeping, and troubleshooting problems.
 High school students and recent graduates may apply.
-Selected interns must attend all five days.
+Selected interns must attend all four days.
+A small stipend will be provided.

 Contact: